Internet-Draft Token Exchange Target Service Discovery June 2026

 scope

 OPTIONAL.
-A string value containing a space-delimited list of OAuth 2.0 scope values, as defined in Section 3.3 of [RFC6749], that are available for this target service.
-Each individual scope value in the list MUST conform to the scope syntax defined in Section 3.3 of [RFC6749].
-Empty strings are not supported.
-If the field is present, the string MUST contain at least one non-empty scope value.
-If no scopes are available for a target service, this field MUST be omitted from the response rather than including an empty string.
+A string value containing a space-delimited list of OAuth 2.0 scope values, as defined in Section 3.3 of [RFC6749], that are available for this target.
+Each scope value MUST conform to the scope syntax defined in Section 3.3 of [RFC6749].
+If present, the value MUST contain at least one scope value.
 The authorization server determines which scopes to return based on its authorization policy evaluation, which is implementation-specific.
-The scopes returned SHOULD be those that would be authorized in a subsequent token exchange request per Section 2.2 of [RFC8693].
+The scopes returned SHOULD be those that would be authorized in a subsequent token exchange request per Section 2.1 of [RFC8693].

 supported_token_types